Mobject-Dev-Team/mobject-coding-convention/docs/README.md

 ### Multi-Line Initializers

 Classes with multiple initializers may be broken across multiple lines for readability.
-Use the following conventions:

 - The opening parenthesis must appear immediately after the class name.
 - Each parameter appears on its own line, indented with a tab.